Thursday, May 8, 2014

 we walked on brown needles

-until crispy leaves, now forgotten by their branches,
+until crispy leaves, now forgotten by their branches, began to fall around us and

 I stopped.